Limits for realizing single photons: Local measurements and strictly localized states

 for

 where we have rewritten all quantities in terms of frequency $\omega$.
-To ensure that $U$ is not time-dependent, we consider only $t > -T/2$, i.e., after the source is switched off again.
+To ensure that $U$ is not time-dependent, we consider only $t > -T/2$, i.e., after the source is switched off again, and assume no interactions are present after this point.
+That is, we assume a free field theory.
 Since $A_{k>0}^{}(x,t)$ is a function of $x - ct$, checking \eqref{U_A_pos} for all $x$ and $t$ such that $x > ct$ (and $t > - T/2$) amounts to the same as checking for $x = 0$ and all $t < 0$.
 This also justifies the situation indicated in \figref{fig:setup}, where we have picked a fixed observation point.